mquan/cortex/README.md

     `getValue()`   | Returns the actual value
     `set(value)`   | Changes the value and rewrap the entire data tree

-### Cortex wrapper of enumerable data has the following methods:
+### Cortex wrapper of array data has the following methods:

     Method                         | Description
     -------------------------------|:----------------------